buzzfeed/pytest_config/README.md

 ###### --caliendo-purge *

-The `--caliendo-purge` option will set the CALIENDO_PURGE environment variable so that caliendo can get rid of unused cache/evs/etc.
+The `--caliendo-purge` option will set the `CALIENDO_PURGE` environment variable so that caliendo can get rid of unused cache/evs/etc.

     $ py.test --caliendo --caliendo-purge

 ###### --caliendo-prompt *

-The `--caliendo-prompt` option will set the CALIENDO_PROMPT environment variable so that you may use the interactive prompt built in caliendo.s
+The `--caliendo-prompt` option will set the `CALIENDO_PROMPT` environment variable so that you may use the interactive prompt built in caliendo.

     $ py.test --caliendo --caliendo-prompt